milesj/rut/docs/api/result.md

 > rerender(element: React.ReactElement\<Props>, options?: RendererOptions): Element\<Props>

-Re-render the in-memory tree with an update [root](#root) element and optional options, and return the new root element.
-This is a perfect opportunity to change or replace the `wrapper` element.
+Re-render the in-memory tree with an updated [root](#root) element and optional options, and return the new root element.
+This is a perfect opportunity to update or replace the `wrapper` element.

 ```tsx
 const { root, rerender } = render<InputProps>(<Input name="email" />, {